Copyright © University of Cambridge. All rights reserved.

 Encourage learners to find more than one answer to the final part of the problem and then even to generalise: some children might be able to articulate that if they bake more biscuits in sixes, then they will always be able to share them out fairly.

-Some children might find this sheet
+Some children might find useful this sheet

-useful which has the pictures of the two trays of biscuits on it.
+which has the pictures of the two trays of biscuits on it.